-A meta-analysis from 54 epidemiological studies reported that there is a slightly increased relative risk (RR = 1.24) of having breast cancer diagnosed in women who are currently using oral contraceptives (OCs), mainly estrogen-progestogen preparations.
-The excess risk gradually disappears during the course of the 10 years after cessation of combined oral contraceptives (COC) use.
+A meta-analysis from 54 epidemiological studies reported that there is a slightly increased relative risk (RR = 1.24) of having breast cancer diagnosed in women who are currently using oral contraceptives (OCs), mainly using estrogen-progestogen preparations.
+The excess risk gradually disappears during the course of the 10 years after cessation of combined OC (COC) use.
 Because breast cancer is rare in women under 40 years of age, the excess number of breast cancer diagnoses in current and recent COC users is small in relation to the overall risk of breast cancer.
-The risk of having breast cancer diagnosed in progestogen-only pill users is possibly of similar magnitude to that associated with COC.
+The risk of having breast cancer diagnosed in users of progestogen-only preparations is possibly of similar magnitude to that associated with COC.
 However, for progestogen-only preparations, the evidence is based on much smaller populations of users and so is less conclusive than that for COCs.
 These studies do not provide evidence for causation.
 The observed pattern of increased risk may be due to an earlier diagnosis of breast cancer in OC users, the biological effects of OCs or a combination of both.
 The breast cancers diagnosed in ever-users tend to be less advanced clinically than the cancers diagnosed in never-users.

-In rare cases, benign liver tumors, and even more rarely, malignant liver tumors have been reported in users of hormonal substances such as the one contained in Endovelle.
-In isolated cases, these tumors have led to life-threatening intra-abdominal hemorrhages.
-A hepatic tumor should be considered in the differential diagnosis when severe upper abdominal pain, liver enlargement or signs of intra-abdominal hemorrhage occur in women taking Endovelle.
+In rare cases, benign liver tumours, and even more rarely, malignant liver tumours have been reported in users of hormonal substances such as the one contained in Dimetrum.
+In isolated cases, these tumours have led to life-threatening intra-abdominal haemorrhages.
+A hepatic tumour should be considered in the differential diagnosis when severe upper abdominal pain, liver enlargement or signs of intra-abdominal haemorrhage occur in women taking Dimetrum.